teamdesider/ToT/README.md

 merkle.py -- serve for generating auth information, executing python merkle.py can get root value of Merkle tree.
 The test is in Cairo virtual environment, and Python version 3.9.

-#### The test is in Cairo virtual environment, and Python version 3.9.
+#### The contract is not officially released, which means it may differ by day.
+Please be patient and confident.